danistark1/laravelNotes/README.md

     window.Telescope.path = telescopePath;
 </script>
 ```
+OR TRY  php artisan vendor:publish (this should be able to copy to vendor directory)

 ### Scheduler
 In the past, you may have written a cron configuration entry for each task you needed to schedule on your server.